Winchester Rifles, And The Kingdom Principals

 The model 12 shotgun was a classic in the shotguns.
 The Winchester line of 22 rifles was second to none.
 And their levers were legendary.
 Winchester had it all.

 They were dominate from the late 40s right after World War II until the mid-1960s, when they pretty much did radical changes to their gun line.
-I have often wondered why they did such a radical change and did it so quickly.
+I have often wondered why they did such radical changes and did it so quickly.
 If they would have done it over and extended period of time they may not have had such an adverse reaction to what they did.

 By doing what they did, they gave the other gun companies, primarily Remington the ability to step up and take control of the private hunting and shooting market from the mid-1960s until the present day.
 And the Winchester line after the 1960s would never recover.